-Suffice it to say that I cleaned out those drawers, and as soon as I have washed and readied the winter gear, I will organize the hats and gloves and whatnot into this red desk in my entryway.
+I cleaned out those drawers, and as soon as I have washed and readied the winter gear, I will organize the hats and gloves and whatnot into this red desk in my entryway.
 I think I may even buy some fancy label holders for the drawers so there is no question what they are for.

 And then I will enforce the rules!
 No, not then.
 I will enforce the rules starting right now!
 Just call me Clean and Organized Entryway Nagging Mom.

 - What rules can you make to help tame the entryway?